Stable Start Program

 Inherent requirements

-The physical requirements for entry into this course are based on the demands placed on individuals who handle racehorses and undertake stable management duties and are designed to ensure their safety, the safety of others and the safety of the horses in their care.
+The physical requirements for entry into this course are based on the demands placed on individuals who handle race horses and undertake stable management duties and are designed to ensure their safety, the safety of others and the safety of the horses in their care:

 Students must demonstrate a moderate level of physical stamina and strength sufficient to be able to perform tasks such as:

-- carrying feed/water buckets
+- Carrying feed/water buckets.

-- lifting gear (e.g. rugs/saddles) onto a horse as required.
+- Lifting gear (e.g. rugs/saddles) onto a horse as required.

 Students must demonstrate a moderate level of agility and coordination to move smoothly, safely and quickly in response to horse behaviours.